DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/04-introduction.md

-logistics’ as a tool for understanding ‘relationships between technology, culture and social structure’ of the kind that we are concerned with in this book.[^8] Such an approach looks at how communication technologies are taken up and adapted within different cultural settings, showing how the various uses are bent to fit within the particular social organization of a time and place, including cultural and institutional ways of doing.
-Some scholars have rejected the terms ‘adoption’ and ‘use’, as these imply that there exists a uniform and uncomplicated pattern of encountering communication technology, denying that consumption is active and that technologies can be objects of desire for some and disregarded by others.[^9] We have chosen to retain the terms adoption and use, partly to emphasize that choices also occur within particular regimes – the retail offerings,
+logistics’ as a tool for understanding ‘relationships between technology, culture and social structure’ of the kind that we are concerned with in this book.[^8] Such an approach looks at how communications technologies are taken up and adapted within different cultural settings, showing how the various uses are bent to fit within the particular social organization of a time and place, including cultural and institutional ways of doing.
+Some scholars have rejected the terms ‘adoption’ and ‘use’, as these imply that there exists a uniform and uncomplicated pattern of encountering communications technology, denying that consumption is active and that technologies can be objects of desire for some and disregarded by others.[^9] We have chosen to retain the terms adoption and use, partly to emphasize that choices also occur within particular regimes – the retail offerings,